pulo0/school-projects/README.md

-# school-course-csharp
+# school-projects
-In 2022 I went to C# course in my school and this is what I did there
+Whole projects that I made in school in every programming language that I had